BHamiltonJR101/SQL/README.md

 - 🤔 I’m looking for help with any learning, or job opportunities.
 - 💬 Ask me about SQL, Tableau, Exel, and Python .
 - 📫 How to reach me: [Email Me](Bhamiltonjr57@gmail.com)
-- ⚡ Fun fact: I enjoy Anime and playing the guitar in my free time.
+- ⚡ Fun fact: I enjoy Anime.

 ## Languages and Tools